-Promote fair treatment of all employees, irrespective of matters such as race, gender, nationality, disability, political or religious beliefs:
+We will promote fair treatment of all employees, irrespective of matters such as race, gender, nationality, disability, political or religious beliefs:

-- We will seek to avoid the risk of indirectly supporting modern slavery or human rights abuses and have put in place Octopus equal opportunities and modern slavery policies. - We mandate that the Tier 1 Suppliers and Contractors implement effective strategies and that these include their supply chain.
-Where possible we require the identification and prior approval of the supply chain to the contract terms.
+- We will seek to avoid the risk of indirectly supporting modern slavery or human rights abuses and have put in place OEGEN's equal opportunities, modern slavery and solar panel procurement policies. - We mandate that the Tier 1 suppliers, contractors and our portfolio companies implement effective strategies and that these include their supply chain. - We encourage adherence to OEGEN's supplier code of conduct (whose standards are in line with international labour standards), or request that the supplier, contractors, and portfolio companies adhere to their own supplier code of conduct that is equally robust. - Where possible we require the identification and prior approval of the supply chain to the contract terms. - We will encourage the creation of a diverse, equitable and inclusive workplace in the portfolio companies.